MicrosoftDocs/learn/learn-pr/azure/control-azure-services-with-cli/includes/4-exercise-install-azure-cli.md

 > [!div class="nextstepaction"]
 > [Latest MSI of the Azure CLI (64-bit)](https://aka.ms/installazurecliwindowsx64)

-  If you have previously installed the Azure CLI, running either the 32-bit or 64-bit MSI will overwrite an existing installation.
+  If you previously installed the Azure CLI, running either the 32-bit or 64-bit Microsoft installer (MSI) overwrites an existing installation.

 1. After the installation is complete, **close and reopen any active terminal window to use the Azure CLI**.

 1. Open a Windows Command Prompt to run the Azure CLI.

 This exercise guided you through using the Microsoft Installer.
-For additional Windows installation options, see [Install Azure CLI on Windows](/cli/azure/install-azure-cli-windows)
+For more Windows installation options, see [Install Azure CLI on Windows](/cli/azure/install-azure-cli-windows)

 ::: zone-end